How much does long-term care insurance cost?

-Seventy percent of people will need long-term care services sometime in their lives, according to the U.S. Department of Health and Human Services.
-Even if you have done a good job saving for retirement so far, you need to prepare for unexpected events that can derail your future, and the need for long-term care is one of the costliest of those events.
-For example, if you need to move to a nursing home, the median cost per year is over $87,000 per year.1 Medicare may cover some extended care costs but only under certain limited conditions.
+Seventy percent of people turning age 65 will need long-term care services sometime in their lives, according to the U.S. Department of Health and Human Services.
+Even if you have done a good job saving for retirement so far, you need to prepare for unexpected events that can derail your future, and the need for long-term care may be one of the costliest of those events.
+For example, if you need to move to a nursing home, the median cost per year for a private room is more than $97,000 per year.2 Medicare may cover some extended care costs but only under certain limited conditions.

 If you or a loved one needs more hands-on care, you have choices, including assisted living or home health care.
 Here’s what you can expect.